zeroc-ice/gulp-ice-builder/README.md

 ### tsbundle `Boolean`

-Create a bundle containing the TypeScript declarations for each `js:module`, an extra bundled named `generated.d.ts` is generated containing the TypeScript generated declarations for Slice compilation units that doesn't belong to any `js:module`.
+Create a bundle containing the TypeScript declarations for each `js:module`.
+An extra bundle named `generated.d.ts` is generated containing the TypeScript generated declarations for Slice compilation units that do not belong to any `js:module`.

 ```js
 iceBuilder({